 The holders of Class A common stock, voting separately as a class, are entitled to elect one director.
-Mr. Peters, a Class II director, was nominated as the designee of the holders of Class A common stock at the 2002 annual meeting of stockholders to serve as a member of the board of directors until the 2005 annual meeting of stockholders.
+Mr. Peters, a Class II director nominee, has been nominated as the designee of the holders of Class A common stock to serve as a member of the board of directors until the 2008 annual meeting of stockholders

 Pursuant to the terms of a preferred stock purchase agreement dated as of June 28, 2000 by and among the company, BancBoston Capital Inc., Berkshire Fund V Investment Corp., Berkshire Investors LLC, RGIP, LLC and Squam Lake Investors IV, L.P., such entities, and permitted transferees, voting separately as a class, are entitled to nominate one director, who shall also be appointed to each committee of the board of directors, provided that such entities continue to hold at least 20% of the shares of Series A redeemable convertible preferred stock, or shares of Class A common stock issuable upon conversion of such shares, purchased by them pursuant to the preferred stock purchase agreement.
 The company agreed to use reasonable efforts to have such director nominee elected as a director of the company.
-Mr. Peeler, a nominee for election as Class I director and a member of the compensation committee, audit committee, nominations and governance committee and stock plan subcommittee of the board of directors, is the designee of the holders of Series A redeemable convertible preferred stock.
+Mr. Peeler, a member of the compensation committee, audit committee, nominations and governance committee and stock plan subcommittee of the board of directors, is the designee of the holders of Series A redeemable convertible preferred stock.